regevbr/json-expression-eval/README.md

 [![devDependencies Status](https://david-dm.org/regevbr/json-expression-eval/dev-status.svg)](https://david-dm.org/regevbr/json-expression-eval?type=dev)

 # json-expression-eval
-A Node.js module that evaluates a json described boolean expressions using dynamic functions and a given context.
+A Fully typed Node.js module that evaluates a json described boolean expressions using dynamic functions and a given context.

 The module is strictly typed, ensuring that passed expressions are 100% valid at compile time.